victorwamwea/30-Day-Terraform-challenge-/Day19/README.md

 ## Checklist

 - [ ] I have read the section "Adopting Infrastructure as Code (IaC) in Your Team" in Chapter 10 of "Terraform: Up & Running".
-- [ ] I have watched the Udemy videos on getting started with HCP Terraform, remote state, and workspaces.
+- [ ] I have completed the required hands-on labs
 - [ ] I have created a plan for adopting IaC in my team and outlined incremental steps.
 - [ ] I have written and published a blog post about today's task.
 - [ ] I have made a social media post about today's task.
 - [ ] I have created a `day19-update-your-github-username.md` file with details on adopting IaC in teams.
 - [ ] I have created a pull request with all the required details.